 Callout Extensions text is not clickable and has a different color than the other extensions.
 Four items per ad may be showcased, and each Callout should have less than 25 characters.
 Callout Extensions can appear for mainline ads.
 To create a Callout Extension, first click Campaigns at the top of the page.
 Click the Ad Extensions tab.
 If it’s not already selected, click Callout Extensions and select Campaign or Ad group.
 Click Create ad extension.

 Review Extensions highlight positive third-party reviews in your search ads.
 A free, clickable link by a respected third-party source appears below descriptive ad text.
 This builds customer confidence and lets the world know what others are saying about you.
 Each campaign and ad group can have 20 Review Extensions associated with it.

 Only one Review Extension per ad is allowed, with limits for Review Text + Review Source at max 67 characters (Review URL limit is 255 characters, and includes http:// or https://).

 *Available in all markets except China, Hong Kong and Taiwan.
 Review Extensions can be created and edited in the UI and Bing Ads Editor.

 App Extensions are additional elements of your ad that promote your iOS, Android and Window apps across PC, tablet and smartphones from your ad.
 App Extensions help you meet two goals at once — boosting traffic and app installs — and work across devices, including smartphone, tablet and PC.

 You can manage App Extensions in flexible ways to meet your needs, in campaigns or ad groups.
-Plus, information from the app store automatically shows in your dashboard, such as icon, ratings, etc. App Extensions can tell which device and operating system your customer is using, then sends them to the correct app store.
+In addition, information from the app store automatically shows in your dashboard, such as icon, ratings, etc. App Extensions can tell which device and operating system your customer is using, then sends them to the correct app store.